engellaboratory/engellab/content/post/allied-genetics-conference/index.md

 ---
 title: 'Oral Presentation at The Allied Genetics Conference '
 subtitle: 'March 2024'
-summary: 'Dr. Nora Engel presents “The X and Y of sex disparities in cancer: sex chromosomes contribute to the male bias in melanoma progression.'
+summary: 'Dr. Nora Engel presents “The X and Y of sex disparities in cancer: sex chromosomes contribute to the male bias in melanoma progression"'

 authors:
 - admin